-Benjamin Meller is the Program Manager of Systems and Implementation for MGH TeleHealth.
-Benji is responsible for managing the telemedicine technologies used at MGH and ensuring they fit within the hospital’s existing clinical workflows.
-Benji has an academic background in clinical psychology and spent five years in various research and administrative positions in the Department of Psychiatry before joining the TeleHealth team.
+Benjamin Meller is responsible for managing the telemedicine technologies used at MGH and ensuring they fit within the hospital’s existing clinical workflows.
+Benji spent five years in various research and administrative positions in the Department of Psychiatry before joining the TeleHealth team.
 He has always been a technology enthusiast and thoroughly enjoys integrating cutting-edge technologies with real-world clinical practice.

-Mike Sullivan is the MGH TeleHealth Engineer, providing technical support for Virtual Visits and Virtual Consults.
+Mike Sullivan provides technical support for Virtual Visits and Virtual Consults.
 Prior to joining MGH TeleHealth, Mike supported the North Shore Medical Center as a member of their Help Desk.
 Mike also spent 20 years in Radio Broadcasting as a Producer, Studio Engineer, IT Tech and On-Air Talent.

-Deborah Ritorze is the Staff Assistant for the TeleHealth program.
-Prior to joining MGH, Debbie worked in the healthcare insurance space for over twenty years specializing in Account Management in the commercial and government program sectors.
-She earned her Masters in Business Administration degree from Boston University.
+Deborah Ritorze is the Staff Assistant for the MGH Center for TeleHealth.
+Prior to joining the TeleHealth Team, Debbie’s professional experience was in Business Development/Account Management in the healthcare insurance space for both the commercial & government program sectors.
+Her career focus has been on expanding healthcare access through education and innovation.
+She earned her Masters in Business Administration from Boston University.